georgik/esp32-spooky-maze-game/README.md

 If you'd like to build similar app with multiple targets follow `cargo generate` instructions - https://github.com/georgik/esp32-rust-multi-target-template#generate-new-project .

+## IDE support

+### CLion

+Recommendation: Open only sub-directory with specific target with specific toolchain in CLion, because only one toolchain is supported for resolving code dependencies.
+Opening whole workspace works, just some code dependencies might not be resolved.
+This is also limitation of cargo, which supports only one toolchain per build.

 ## Build and flash

 ### Build WASM version